A Dream Denied: The Criminalization of Homelessness in U.S. Cities

 The criminalization of homelessness takes many forms, including:

-- Legislation that makes it illegal to sleep, sit, or store personal belongings in public spaces, though in many instances people are forced to live in these areas of a city
+- Legislation that makes it illegal to sleep, sit, or store personal belongings in public spaces in cities where people are forced to live in public spaces;

-- Sweeps of city areas where homeless persons are living to drive them out of the area, frequently resulting in the destruction of those persons’ personal property, including important personal documents and medication
+- Sweeps of city areas where homeless persons are living to drive them out of the area, frequently resulting in the destruction of those persons’ personal property, including important personal documents and medication; and

-- Laws punishing people for begging or panhandling in order to move poor or homeless persons out of a city or downtown area
+- Laws that punish people for begging or panhandling to move poor or homeless persons out of a city or downtown area.

 City ordinances frequently serve as a prominent tool to criminalize homelessness.
-Of the 235 cities surveyed for our report¹:
+Of the 224 cities surveyed for our report:

-- 33% prohibit “camping” in particular public places in the city and 17% have city-wide prohibitions on “camping.”
+- 28% prohibit “camping” in particular public places in the city and 16% had city-wide prohibitions on “camping.”

-- 47% prohibit loitering in particular public areas and 19% prohibit loitering citywide.
+- 39% prohibit loitering in particular public areas and 16% prohibit loitering city-wide.

-- 47% prohibit begging in particular public places; 49% prohibit aggressive panhandling and 23% have citywide prohibitions on begging.
+- 43% prohibit begging in particular public places; 45% prohibit aggressive panhandling and 21% have city-wide prohibitions on begging.

-- There has been a 6% increase in laws prohibiting begging in particular public places and a 5% increase in laws prohibiting aggressive panhandling.
+- There is a 12% increase laws prohibiting begging in certain public places and an 18% increase in laws that prohibit aggressive panhandling.

 Another trend documented in the report is increased city efforts to target homeless persons indirectly by placing restrictions on providers serving food to poor and homeless persons in public spaces.

-While many cities are cracking down on homeless persons living in public spaces, the latest U.S. Conference of Mayors Hunger and Homelessness report states that many cities do not have adequate shelter to meet their needs.
+While cities are cracking down on homeless persons living in public spaces, according to the latest U.S. Conference of Mayors Hunger and Homelessness report, cities do not have adequate shelter to meet the need:

 THE MEANEST CITIES